-On the evening of July 5, 2005, Kirkwood police sought to serve a warrant at a family residence.
+Background: On the evening of July 5, 2005, Kirkwood police sought to serve a warrant at a family residence in Meacham Park.
 Kevin wasn’t there but observed the events from a neighboring home.
 While the police were present, Joseph “Bam Bam” Long, Kevin’s twelve-year-old brother, suffered a seizure and collapsed.
-The police were indifferent to the medical emergency and claimed it was necessary to check the house first for their own safety.
-Among the police present was McEntee, known to be anything but a model officer in the Meacham Park neighborhood, according to Jamala Rogers, who wrote about the entire tragedy in the St. Louis American newspaper .
-An ambulance later arrived, and Bam Bam was taken to the hospital, where he died.
+The police were indifferent to the medical emergency, saying it was necessary to search the house.
+Witnesses attest that police officer William McEntee held back Joseph’s mother from attending to her child.
+An ambulance later arrived, and Joseph was taken to the hospital, where he died.

 Two hours later, McEntee responded to a report of fireworks in the neighborhood, and a chance encounter with Kevin ensued.
 Kevin said, “you killed my brother,” before shooting McEntee multiple times.

 The first trial.
-Robert P. McCulloch, the Prosecuting Attorney of St. Louis County, personally tried the case; an unusual move thought to be motivated by the fact his own father was a police officer killed in the line of duty.
-McCulloch sought the death penalty in Kevin's case but could not secure a conviction; the jury hung, favoring, 10-2, a lesser, non-capital charge.
+Robert P. McCulloch, the Prosecuting Attorney of St. Louis County personally tried the case; an unusual move thought to be motivated by the fact his own father was a police officer killed in the line of duty.
+McCulloch sought the death penalty in Kevin's case, but was unable to even secure a conviction; the jury hung, favoring, 10-2, a lesser, non-capital, charge.

 The second trial.
 In the second trial, the deck was stacked against Kevin from the outset.
 McCulloch used his peremptory strikes to eliminate Black jurors and ensure a predominately white jury.
 Despite being a clear Batson violation, objections by counsel were ignored by the judge.
-This time McColloch got his capital conviction; again, the system failed Kevin.
-His court-appointed lawyers failed to put before the jury substantial evidence that would have mitigated the crime.
+This time McColloch got his capital conviction; and again the system failed Kevin.
+His court appointed lawyers failed to put before the jury substantial evidence that would have mitigated the crime.

 The appeals.
 The constitution guarantees equal justice, but state prosecutors have vigorously and unabashedly defended McCulloch’s successful effort to eliminate Black peoples from Kevin’s jury.
 The federal judiciary, which has a duty to enforce the constitution, has displayed a chilling indifference to the unfairness perpetrated in state court, first by assigning a biased judge and then denying Kevin even the right to appeal his claims to the Court of Appeals.

-We are asking that Governor Parson grant clemency to Kevin Johnson, and commute his sentence to life without the possibility of parole.
+We are asking Governor Parson to grant clemency to Kevin Johnson and to commute his sentence to life without the possibility of parole.